Prison: New Zealand

 In New Zealand, the terms "jail" and "prison" are commonly used, although the term "correctional facility", among others, are in official usage.

 Papua New Guinea

-In Papua New Guinea, "prison" is officially used, although "jail" is widely understood and more common in usage.
+In Papua New Guinea, "prison" is officially used, although "jail" is widely understood and more common in use.

 UK and Ireland

-The official modern term is "prison" (e.g. HM Prison Barlinnie).
+The official modern term is "prison" (e.g. HM Prison Barlinnie or Mountjoy Prison).
 The spelling "gaol" is obsolete in modern speech but is still found in older texts, and in historical and legal contexts.

 The Gaols Act 1823 describes two types of prison: gaols and houses of correction.

 Houses of correction were first established by the Poor Relief Act 1601 in England and Wales, as a place to send the "idle poor" and vagrants for hard labor.
 Later laws added the functions of punishment for minor crimes after summary jurisdiction, and pre-trial detention.
 The function of dealing with the poor was replaced by workhouses and then general public assistance.